arcanis/ohui/README.md

 # Features

   - DOM-like API (appendChild, removeChild, ...)
   - Supports common UI behaviors (such as focus)
-- Very easily extandable
+  - Very easily extendable
   - Performant and fast
+  - Wrote using ES6

 # Example

-*Comming soon*
+*I still have to browserify it to work with [term.js](https://github.com/chjj/term.js/)*

 # Reference